 The European Space Agency’s \Euclid mission \citep{EuclidSkyOverview} offers an unparalleled opportunity to investigate galaxy quenching across cosmic time.
-The multiwavelength high-quality photometric and spectroscopic data, across optical-to-IR bands, provided by the Wide \citep{Scaramella-EP1} and Deep \citep{EuclidSkyOverview} surveys, will enable detailed reconstruction of SFHs of galaxies across an unprecedented range of redshifts and stellar masses.
+The multi-wavelength high-quality photometric and spectroscopic data, across optical-to-IR bands, provided by the Wide \citep{Scaramella-EP1} and Deep \citep{EuclidSkyOverview} surveys, will enable a detailed reconstruction of the SFHs of galaxies across an unprecedented range of redshifts and stellar masses \citep[e.g.][]{Bisigello-EP23, EP-Enia, Abdurrouf+25}.
 A key strength of \Euclid lies in its high-resolution imaging capabilities, which will allow for an in-depth exploration of the connection between galaxy SFHs and their optical morphologies.

-In this paper, we utilise the first Euclid Quick Data Release \citep[Q1;][]{Q1-TP001} to characterise the star-formation histories of galaxies, employing a probabilistic framework inspired by previous work using the AD.
-In Sect.~\ref{sec:data} we describe the selection of the \Euclid galaxy sample and the numerical simulations from the IllustrisTNG suite that we use to calibrate our methods.
+In this paper, we utilise the first Euclid Quick Data Release \citep[Q1;][]{Q1-TP001} to characterise the SFHs of galaxies and employ a probabilistic framework inspired by previous work using the AD.
+In Sect.~\ref{sec:data}, we describe the selection of the \Euclid galaxy sample and the numerical simulations from the IllustrisTNG suite that we used to calibrate our methods.
 The classification scheme and the Bayesian inference of the SFHs is presented in Sect.~\ref{sec:classification} and~\ref{sec:bayes_inference}, respectively.
 The validation of our method using IllustrisTNG synthetic data is discussed in Sects.~\ref{sec:results_tng} to ~\ref{sec:kde}.
 Results from applying the classification framework to the \Euclid sample are described in Sect.~\ref{sec:results_euclid}, while a discussion in terms of stellar mass and evolution with redshift are presented in Sect.~\ref{sec:discussion_ad_fractions}, and Sect.~\ref{sec:discussion_redshift_evol}, respectively.
 Throughout this work, we adopt a flat $\Lambda$CDM cosmology, with $H_0=70~ \rm km\,s^{-1}\,Mpc^{-1}$ and $\Omega_{\rm m} = 0.28$.